Evavic44/The-Three-Musketeers/README.md

 This repository is specifically created to work and document all the basic web development projects using HTML, CSS & JavaScript.
 It's an Ultimate Web Dev Trio combination.
 Let's call this "The Three Musketeers".

 Everyone are welcomed to hop in be it beginner or professional.
-Feel free to push a PR
+Feel free to push a PR.

 Do follow this [issue template](https://github.com/Evavic44/The-Tree-Musketeers/blob/main/.github/ISSUE_TEMPLATE/issues-template.md) to create an issue.